aficionssalvador/mvBasicSQLClient/README.md

-​      SUBROUTINE SQLSELECT.B(ERROR, RESULTADO, COLUMNAS, FRASE)
+### SUBROUTINE SQLSELECT.B(ERROR, RESULTADO, COLUMNAS, FRASE)

-Se obtiene el resultado de una FRASE SQL de tipo SELECT, las otras frases se ejecutan pero no presentan resultados.
+The result of a SQL PHRASE of the SELECT type is obtained, the other sentences are executed but do not present results.

-FRASE<1,1> contiene la frase SQL
+PHRASE <1,1> contains the SQL phrase

-FRASE<1,2> contiene el numero de entorno de conexión asignado por comando CONNECT si "" o 0 se refiere al motor SQL local de UniVerse
+PHASE <1,2> contains the connection environment number assigned by CONNECT command if "" or 0 refers to the UniVerse local SQL engine